 Converting PDFs with custom fonts to Office documents without displaying

-1. Load the custom fonts.
-For more information, see the guide on adding custom fonts.
+1. Load custom fonts.
+For more information, refer to the adding custom fonts guide.

-• The output Office format, which is either .docx, .xlsx, or .pptx.
+• Pass the output Office format: .docx, .xlsx, or .pptx.

-3. Save the output document.
-The convertToOffice method returns a Promise that resolves to an ArrayBuffer containing the output Office document.
-You can use the resulting ArrayBuffer to download or persist the output Office document in storage.
-For more information on downloading or persisting the exported ArrayBuffer, see the guides on saving a document.
+3. Save the output document. convertToOffice returns a Promise that resolves to an ArrayBuffer with the output Office document.
+Use that buffer to download the file or store it.
+For more information, refer to the guides on saving a document.

-The following example exports the loaded document to an Office document in DOCX format:
+The following example exports the source document to an Office document in DOCX format:

 const fetchFont = (fontFileName) =>